ksu-cs-textbooks/cis527/content/6-application-servers/03-assignment.md

 Configure a file server on your Windows Server 2019 VM.
 It should have the following features:

-* A shared folder on the server named `everyone` and stored at `C:\everyone` that should be accessible by all users on your domain
+* A shared folder on the server named `public` and stored at `C:\public` that should be accessible by all users on your domain
-* A shared folder on the server named `restricted` and stored at `C:\restricted` that should only be accessible to users in the Domain Admins group in your domain
+* A shared folder on the server named `admins` and stored at `C:\admins` that should only be accessible to users in the Domain Admins group in your domain

 #### Resources